-Canon 100D versus Sony RX1R II
+Canon 100D vs Sony RX1R II

 The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were revealed to the public, respectively, in March 2013 and October 2015.
 The 100D is a DSLR, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a full frame (RX1R II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.